robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene09r.md

 "How so?"

-"Well, everyone's so nice," she said.
-"I even got me a new dress.
-I think you'll like it."
+"Well, everyone was so nice.
+I even got me a new dress," she said.
+"I think you'll like it."

 "You went shopping for a dress?"

 "Well, actually, Brittany took me.
 She had decided something about what I was wearing."
 She shrugged.
 "But yeah, I like the dress.
 Paid a bit more for it, but then, I didn't get from the shops I usually go to."

-The knot tightened again.
+The knot had tightened again.

-“So, what did Brittany have an issue with?”
+“What did Brittany have an issue with?”

-“Look, she’s from Perth," Charlotte said.
-She shrugged.
-"Look, her folks just bought her a brand-new EV.
-I’m allowed to be mildly suspicious of her standards.”
+“Look, she’s from Perth.
+Her folks just bought her a brand-new EV," Charlotte said.
+"I’m allowed to be mildly suspicious of her standards.”

 I cleared my throat.